Teambeurnaut/JS-HTML-Debugging/README.md

 # JS-HTML-Debugging
-The idea of this program is that you don't need the console anymore, just a &lt;p> tag, &lt;hx> tag or whatever you like.
+The idea of this program is that you don't need the console anymore, just a &lt;p> tag, &lt;h1> tag or whatever you like.

 ## How to use
 The file contains a shortcut `function geti(s) { ... } ` which is for `document.getElementById() { ... } ` and an object `Debugger() { ... } `.